-Emphasizes how to get foreign customers for American made products, how to identify prospective customers, how to make contact and how to sell the product.
-Variables include: culture, trade customs, politics, climate, wealth, business and government structures and international law
+Student is focused on how to get foreign customers for American made products, how to identify prospective customers, how to make contact and how to sell the product.
+Variables include: culture, trade customs, politics, climate, wealth, business and government structures and international law.